We don’t support this browser anymore.

 This fund is on the Wealth Shortlist of funds our analysts believe have the potential to outperform their peers over the long term.
 However, this is not a recommendation to buy.

-Alex Wright has been at Fidelity since 2001.
-He started his career analysing European companies and has focused on UK companies since 2007.
-As an analyst, he worked closely with Anthony Bolton and Sanjeev Shah, the two previous managers of the Fidelity Special Situations Fund.
+Alex Wright, this fund’s manager, has been at Fidelity since 2001.
+He started his career analysing European companies and has focused on UK companies since 20087.
+As an analyst, he worked closely with Anthony Bolton and Sanjeev Shah, the two previous managers of the Fidelity Special Situations fund.
 We think it's positive that he learned his trade from such well-regarded investors.

 Wright became a fund manager in 2008, initially focusing on UK smaller companies, but later broadened his remit to include companies of all sizes.
 He's been lead manager of the Fidelity Special Situations Fund since 2014 and is also responsible for the Fidelity Special Values investment trust.
 We think this is a reasonable workload for a fund manager of Wright's calibre.